International Society for the History, Philosophy, and Social Studies of Biology: The Werner Callebaut Prize

 The Werner Callebaut Prize, in memory of Werner Callebaut, is offered as an interdisciplinary early career prize to graduate students "working at the intersection of the fields represented by the ISHPSSB."
 The award is given on the basis of a manuscript that came out of a presentation at one of the last two annual meetings.
 The paper has to take an interdisciplinary approach and the recipient must be a graduate student at the time of the presentation.
 The prize was first awarded in 2015.

 The Marjorie Grene Prize

 The Marjorie Grene Prize is named after Marjorie Grene.
 The criteria are the same as that for the Werner Callebaut Prize, minus the interdisciplinarity requirement.
 The prize was first awarded in 1997.

 The David L Hull Prize

 The David L. Hull Prize in memory of David Hull, is awarded to individuals at any stage of their career.
 The intention is to recognize extraordinary scholarship and to promote awareness of the significant efforts made to combine scholarship with service.
 The prize was first awarded in 2011.

 Presidents

-The current president of the society is Greg Radick and the current president-elect is Rachel Ankeny.
+The current president of the society is Vassiliki Betty Smocovitis and the current president-elect is Sabina Leonelli.

 An incomplete list of past presidents is as follows: